 Conferral of Degrees

 All qualified students receive the degree of Bachelor of Arts, which is conferred once a year at the graduation ceremony.
-The degrees are conferred only upon students who have completed all the baccalaureate requirements described above, who have no outstanding bills at the College and who are present to receive their diplomas (unless they have requested and received authorization from the Committee on Academic Standing for conferral in absentia).
-Only students who have completed all the requirements for the degree may participate in the graduation ceremony.
+The degrees are conferred only upon students who have completed all the baccalaureate requirements described above, who have no outstanding bills at the College, and who are present to receive their diplomas (unless they have requested and received authorization from the Committee on Academic Standing for conferral in absentia).
+Any student who has completed the Writing-intensive, Quantitative and Symbolic Reasoning, Physical Education, and concentration requirements (or the department/program agrees to a plan to complete concentration requirements), has completed at least 30, but less than the 32 credits required for graduation, and has a plan for completing the remaining credits can be allowed to participate in the graduation ceremony upon approval of a petition submitted to the Committee on Academic Standing.

 Course election and exams